reactorlabs/rir/documentation/recording.md

 - callee_address - address of called function
 - missing_asmpt - in a nativeCallTrampoline, were there any missing assumptions and if they were recovered

+Custom events are present as with only the `type` filled with the associated message